 Basketball Was Her First Sport

 Rudolph idolized an older sister who was on the high school basketball team.
-She tried to emulate her sister by playing basketball every day on a hoop in her yard.
+She tried to emulate her sister by playing basketball every day with a hoop in her yard.
 At Burt High School, she was by far the best female basketball player.
 She was “All State” and held the state single game scoring record of 49 points.
 She was also the star of a team that won the state championship.

 To stay in shape during the basketball off season, she ran track at her high school.
 Fortunately for her, she lived near Tennessee State University where Ed Temple, one of the greatest track coaches of all time, coached teams that regularly won national championships.
 He was a sociology professor at Tennessee State who wasn’t even paid for coaching track and field.
 When Ed Temple saw Rudolph run, he decided that she was the best runner he had ever seen.